judisjt/oauth2SmartOnFhirTutorial/README.md

 ```
 The launch URI should be localhost:4200/launch.html and the redirect URI should be localhost:4200/afterlaunch.html

-After you have a registered app you should create a static launch.html page in your app folder and then create another static html page called afterlaunch.html
+After you have a registered app you should create a static launch.html page in your source folder

 ```
-add how to add static html files to assets
+After you create the static html page in the source folder, then you should go to the angular cli json file and add "launch.html" in the assets bracket

 ```

 Add both of those files to the angular assets so when you ng serve a local hosted webpage angular knows to load those files

 ```
-add how to add static html files to assets
+After you create the static html page in the source folder, then you should go to the angular cli json file and add "afterlaunch.html" in the assets bracket

 ```